btojacobdavies/cuckoo_timing/README.md

 # cuckoo_timing
-Data and code for the paper "Spring arrival of the common cuckoo at breeding grounds is determined primarily by departure from a stopover site in tropical Africa" Davies et al (2022)
+This repository contains data and code for the manuscript 'Spring arrival of the common cuckoo at breeding grounds is determined primarily by departure from a stopover site in tropical Africa'.